Can Minors Get an Abortion in Illinois Without Parental Consent?

 What does the appointment process look like for a minor?

-The staff at The Center for Women treats all patients — including minors — with respect and without judgment.
-The provider will explain each step clearly and make sure you understand what to expect.
-You are encouraged to ask questions at any point during your visit.
+The staff treats every patient, including minors, with respect and without judgment.
+The doctor will explain each step clearly and make sure you know what to expect, and you can ask questions at any point during your visit.

 Will my parents be notified?